ycfni/dbittools/Analysis/Python/read_dbit/README.md

 # read_dbit
-Loads DBit data from a standardized directory structure into [AnnData](https://anndata.readthedocs.io/en/latest/) objects
+Loads DBiT data from a standardized directory structure into [AnnData](https://anndata.readthedocs.io/en/latest/) objects

 This is the directory structure for a single DBiT-seq sample for import into python as an AnnData object.